 Court is open 8:30am-4:30pm Monday - Friday (closed on holidays) and can be reached

-To schedule an appointment or talk with a Detective, you can reach the Investigations Division directly or any particular Detective by visiting the Investigations Division's page on this website.
-For inquiries on lost property, please contact Detective Rich Conte #187 at 732-938-4575 x2889.
+To schedule an appointment or speak with a Detective, you can contact the Investigations Division directly or any particular Detective by visiting the Investigations Division's page on this website.

 Guidelines for Parents